Growth & Care

 Mass Planting, Hedges/Screening, General Garden Use

 Orange Rocket Japanese Barberry is primarily grown for its highly ornamental fruit.
 The fruits are showy crimson drupes carried in abundance from early to late fall.
-It has attractive salmon foliage which emerges red in spring.
+It has attractive salmon deciduous foliage which emerges red in spring.
 The small oval leaves are highly ornamental and turn an outstanding ruby-red in the fall.
 It features tiny clusters of buttery yellow flowers hanging below the branches in mid spring.